 Request for Offense Reports

-Verification of offense reports may be requested by the party or parties involved and by their insurance company through the mail or in person.
-There is a $10 processing fee for the offense verification report.
-Each report will include: the victim's name and address, the police department's file number, the type of offense, the location of the offense, the date reported, the officer assigned, and a description of any stolen/damaged property and its disposition.
+There is a $10 processing fee for each offense verification report.
+Each report will include: the police department's file number, the type of offense, the location of the offense, the date reported, the officer assigned, and a description of any stolen/damaged property and its disposition.
 Under certain circumstances, victims of domestic violence may be entitled to a copy of the police report without paying the fee.
 For more information, please contact the Chesterfield County Police Records Unit at (804) 748-1260.

 Request for Photographs